watchly/docs/docs/data-shippers/kubernetes-filebeat.md

 The personal access token grants access to all resources available to the user  while the ingest token just allows ingestion into the datasets the token is configured for.

+## Run DaemonSet

+To Run the DaemonSet, create and run the `.yaml` file using `kubectl apply -f daemonset.yaml`

+- you can specify any name for the Daemonset configuration file.